Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations

-As discussed above, there are many LBM boundary conditions developed for different problems using completely different methodologies.
+As discussed above, there are many LBM boundary schemes developed for different problems using completely different methodologies.
 Consequently, several possibly distinct methodologies may be required in a coupled simulation of multi-physics and might be incompatible due to arbitrary boundary locations between computational grid points.
 In the current study, we present a simple and general derivation of LBM schemes for different boundary conditions.
 The proposed methodology is valid for simulations of different physical processes, including flow, convection-diffusion with surface reactions, and magnetic induction.
-Additionally, the same principle will be used to handle arbitrary boundary locations and thus the obtained LBM boundary conditions for different physical processes are compatible, as demonstrated in a fully coupled MHD simulation.
-We introduce the LBM evolution algorithms of various problems in Section~\ref{various LBM}, the heuristic derivation of LBM velocity boundary condition based on an intuitive thinking of the bounceback process in Section~\ref{B.F.L.
-BC}, our proposed derivation of various LBM boundary conditions in Section~\ref{new BCs}, simulations and validations in Section~\ref{various simulations}, and conclusions in Section~\ref{conclusions}.
+Additionally, the same principle will be used to handle arbitrary boundary locations and thus the obtained LBM boundary schemes for different physical processes are compatible, as demonstrated in fully coupled MHD flow simulations.
+We introduce the LBM evolution algorithms of various problems in Section~\ref{various LBM}, the heuristic derivation of LBM velocity boundary scheme based on an intuitive thinking of the bounceback process in Section~\ref{B.F.L.
+BC}, our proposed derivation of various LBM boundary schemes in Section~\ref{new BCs}, simulations of and validations in various problems with flat boundaries in Section~\ref{various simulations} as well as MHD pipe flows with a curved boundary in Section~\ref{pipe flows}, and conclusions in Section~\ref{conclusions}.